-Courses meet on the IU Bloomington Campus three weekends each semester and on-line between the face-to-face meetings.
+Typically, courses meet on the IU Bloomington Campus three weekends each semester and on-line between the face-to-face meetings.
 Students schedule two courses each semester.
-The new weekend schedule for students starting in Fall of 2017 will be as follows: Class A will meet on Saturday from 10:00-2:00, then 2:30-6:30 for Class B. On Sunday, students will return for class from 8:00-12:00 for Class A and 12:30-4:30 for Class B. The program was set up this way in order to be accessible to students all over the state.
+The weekend schedule allows students to meet for two classes on Saturday and Sunday.
+Saturday classes are typically held from 10:00-2:00 and 2:30-6:30.
+On Sunday, classes are typically held from 8:00-12:00 and 12:30-4:30.
+The program was set up this way in order to be accessible to students all over the state.
 If traveling from out of town, students generally stay in area hotels.

 Due to the Ed.D. program delivery, course format, and schedule, attendance is essential during the face-to-face classes that occur three weekends per semester.
 As a result, class absences are reflected in a student’s course grade.
 Students are required to attend all classes, participate in discussions, and read the assigned material prior to each class.
 Regardless of the reason (illness, funeral, family or personal emergency), students will be deducted up to 5% of the course grade for every missed face-to-face class.
 If a student must relocate during the duration of the program, s/he may need to exit the program unless s/he is able to attend the face-to-face classes.
 If there is inclement weather predicted for a face-to-face class, the professor will notify students of alternative class plans.

 We generally begin cohorts every other year.
-The last cohort began in fall 2017.
+The next cohort begins Fall 2024.

 You do not need to revalidate ANY of your master’s credits that were part of your admission to the executive EdD program (remember a master’s is a prerequisite for this program).
 However, any courses that you transfer in (those above and beyond your master’s degree) that are older than 7 years must be revalidated.
 Students will work with the instructor of record for the course in order to determine what needs to be done to revalidate (e.g., retake the course, take an exam, attend a conference, etc.).
-Contact Cindy Wedemeyer to determine the appropriate instructor of record.
+Contact Ed Leadership Student Support at email@example.com or 812-856-8371.

-We consider a variety of factors including GRE scores, undergraduate and graduate GPA, 2 letters of recommendation (at least one from a supervisor), and a personal statement.
+We consider a variety of factors including undergraduate and graduate GPA, 2 letters of recommendation (at least one from a supervisor), a resume and a personal statement.
 Requirements and application can be found here.
 We are interested in highly motivated students who have demonstrated strong leadership skills.
 A strong academic record is also required.
-The GRE should be a combined verbal and quantitative score of 302 or better and an analytical writing score of 4.0 or better.

 Students should check Student Central for the latest information about tuition and fees.